apache/nuttx/configs/sama5d3x-ek/README.txt

       CONFIG_SYSTEM_RAMTEST=y

-  In this configuration, the SDRAM is not added to heap and so is not accessable to the applications.
+  In this configuration, the SDRAM is not added to heap and so is not accessible to the applications.
 So the RAM test can be freely executed against the SRAM memory beginning at address 0x2000:0000 (DDR CS):

     nsh> ramtest -h